hearvox/sound-shares/readme.md

 To install the use the Postscript plugin:

-1. Upload the `postscript` directory and content to the `/wp-content/plugins/` directory
+1. Upload the `sound-shares` directory and content to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to the Setting: Postscript options screen.